awsdocs/amazon-s3-userguide/doc_source/using-s3-access-logs-to-identify-requests.md

 ```

 **Note**
-To reduce the time that you retain your log, you can create an Amazon S3 Lifecycle policy for your server access logs bucket\.
-Configure the lifecycle policy to remove log files periodically\.
+To reduce the time that you retain your log, you can create an Amazon S3 lifecycle configuration for your server access logs bucket\.
+Configure the lifecycle configuration to remove log files periodically\.
 Doing so reduces the amount of data that Athena analyzes for each query\.
 For more information, see [Setting lifecycle configuration on a bucket](how-to-set-lifecycle-configuration-intro.md)\.

 ## Identifying Signature Version 2 requests using Amazon S3 access logs<a name="using-s3-access-logs-to-identify-sigv2-requests"></a>